 What are the Roles of the Product Manager?

-When does product management starts?
-You might say, “obviously, after the product is created then only it will be managed”, but this is not the situation.
+When does product management start?
+You might say, “Obviously, after the product is created then only it will be managed”, but this is not the situation.
 The task of the product manager starts at the moment when the idea of a product creation comes into the stage of execution.

 The very first task of the product manager is to create a roadmap for the product.
 One of the primary tasks for the product is to create a high-level vision and explicitly communicate it to the development team.